ml6team/fondant/docs/components/component_spec.md

 - Components that load/write general fields from/to external source (e.g. a CSV file, HuggingFace dataset, ...)
   can use this to define dynamic fields that should be loaded/written.
-- Components that take optional fields as input to define which fields are optional.
+- Components that consume or produce optional fields.
 For example, a component that queries a vector database can accept either a text passage or optionally precalculated text embeddings.
-- Components that aggregate data can use this to define which fields should be aggregated.
-For example, a component that aggregates different optional evaluation scores.
+- Components that can work on a dynamic amount of fields.

 Let's take an example of a component that loads a dataset from a CSV file.
 The CSV file can contain any number of columns, so we set `additionalProperties` to `true` to allow any column to be loaded.